 - A nap reduces stress and fatigue.
 A study by Allegheny College of Pennsylvania on 85 healthy college students showed those who took daily naps of 45 to 60 minutes decreased their blood pressure and heart rates, and handled anxiety better.

-- A Berkeley study found that a nap that includes the REM phase increases your receptivity to facial expressions of happiness.
+- A study found a nap that includes the REM phase increases your receptivity to facial expressions of happiness.

 3. Avoid Stimulants